BillyDonahue/simulavr/doc/sphinx/features.rst

 * External IO pins which are not ports are also available.
 (E.g. ADC7 and ADC8 on ATmega8 in TQFP package.)
-* External I/O and some internal states of hardware units (link prescaler counter and interrupt states) can be dumped ot into a VCD trace to analyse I/O behaviour and timing.
+* External I/O and some internal states of hardware units (link prescaler counter and interrupt states) can be dumped out into a VCD trace to analyze I/O behavior and timing.
 Or you can use it for tests.